winebarrel/integrations-core/README.md

 For checks that are not listed here, please refer to [Legacy development Setup](docs/dev/legacy.md).

+If you updated the test requirements for a check, you will need to run `tox --recreate` for changes to be effective.

 ### Building

 `setup.py` provides the setuptools setup script that will help us package and